 EXECUTIVE DIRECTOR Sarah M. Foreman Sarah Foreman has been Executive Director of LACF since 2011.
 Sarah graduated from Friends University with a Bachelor of Science in Psychology with a minor in Christian Studies.
 She then obtained her Masters of Social Work from Washburn University.
 She has been approved by the BSRB to sit for the clinical LSCSW exam.
 Sarah has been in the Liberal community since 2006.
 Prior to leading LACF, she served at Southwest Guidance Center as a therapist.
 She loves to see other families thrive and connect community resources.
 Sarah has locally served on the Early Childhood Advisory Board for USD 480, Baker Arts Center, and Community Council for KCSL and is active in her church.

-HEALTHY COMMUNITIES INITIATIVE COORDINATOR Susan Lukwago Susan Lukwago, PhD, RD has been a member of the Liberal Area Coalition for Families (LACF) for 10 years.
-During that time she has served as Coordinator of the Chronic Disease Risk Reduction Grant (funded by the Kansas Department of Health and Environment), Co-Coordinator of the Healthy Communities Initiative (funded by Kansas Health Foundation) and Coordinator of an Impact Grant to promote breastfeeding support among early childcare and education providers (funded by the United Methodist Health Ministry Fund).
+HEALTHY COMMUNITIES INITIATIVE COORDINATOR Susan Lukwago Susan Lukwago, PhD, RD, LD has been a member of the Liberal Area Coalition for Families (LACF) for 16 years.
+During that time she has served as Coordinator of the Chronic Disease Risk Reduction Grant (Kansas Department of Health and Environment), Co-Coordinator of the Healthy Communities Initiative (Kansas Health Foundation), assisted with the Pathways Initiative (BCBSKS) and Coordinator of an Impact Grant to promote breastfeeding support among early childcare and education providers (United Methodist Health Ministry Fund).
 She has also assisted with grant writing for the LACF and served as Secretary for the LACF.
-Susan is also a contracted employee of Seward County Health Department as well as 11 other health departments in Southwest Kansas.
-She was a founding co-owner of Spencer Browne’s Coffee House here in Liberal until February 2017.
-Along with serving on the Board of United Way, Susan served on the Board of Stepping Stone Shelter and is a member of First United Methodist Church of Liberal.
+Currently, she is a Community Health Worker for the COPE (Communities Organizing to Promote Equity) Grant funded by KDHE through the University of Kansas Medical Center.
+Susan is also a contracted employee of Southwest Medical Center, Seward County Health Department as well as a few other health departments in Southwest Kansas.
+She was a founding co-owner of Spencer Browne’s Coffee House here in Liberal from 2009 to 2017.
+Susan currently serves on the Boards of the Kansas Breastfeeding Coalition and of the Wild West Extension District.
+Susan previously served on the Boards of United Way and of Stepping Stone Shelter and is a member of First United Methodist Church of Liberal.
 Susan is a vegetarian who loves to exercise, to do jigsaw puzzles and to support public radio.